we-make-websites/wmw-coding-guidelines/css/README.md

 .product-icons {
   &__icon {
     &#{&}--large {
-      // This might be over-complicated for this scenario
       // Also we're already at three levels deep so always keep an eye on your nesting }
   }

-  &__icon--large {
-    // This might be simpler alternative than the above }

   .product-card & {
-    // Keep all the code for .product-icons in one place by qualifying its contex
+    // Keep all the code for .product-icons in one place by qualifying its context
     // Code here will only apply to .product-icons when inside .product-card }
 }